Keynote speakers and public science talks

 Public Science Talks

-AQUA 2016 will host two public science talks, held at Old Government House, University of Auckland
+AQUA 2016 hosted two public science talks, held at Old Government House, University of Auckland

 Lake Ohau Climate History (LOCH) project: A 17,000 year-long annually-resolved palaeoclimate record and its potential to decipher the phasing of high frequency climate modes in Southern New Zealand